 Given the multitude of factors on which your business success depends, you should take every opportunity to ensure smoother operations and higher customer satisfaction.
-SIPOC will show you the direct relationship between what you’re asked for by the customers, of what you get from suppliers, and of how you marry the two in your process.
+SIPOC will show you the direct relationship between what you’re asked for by the customers, what you get from suppliers, and how you marry the two in your process.
 It will help you find answers to questions such as:

 - Are your customer requests correctly translated into goods and services?